nevmerzhitsky/grpc-python-message-to-dict/README.md

-# A converter of proto3 messages to a Python dictionary
+# A converter of proto3 message to a Python dictionary

 It can be terrible to work with ProtoBuffers 3 messages in a read-only mode.
 This solution simplify this task by converting any kind of message to a well-known Python dictionary.